-The Local Governing Authority (LGA) in which the proposed cultural district is located must endorse the application by ordinance or resolution.
-The LGA should specify the boundaries of the proposed district; acknowledge local sales tax exemption for original art sold within the boundaries; designate a responsible party to act on behalf of the LGA; and accept responsibility to provide required reports and conduct communications.
+The Local Governing Authority (LGA) in which the proposed Cultural District is located must endorse the application by ordinance or resolution.
+The LGA should specify the boundaries of the proposed district and designate a responsible party to act on behalf of the LGA; and accept responsibility to provide required reports and conduct communications. (consider time needed for locally required public notice and meeting schedules).